torsday/notebook/ops/docker.md

 docker rm [container id]
 ```

-### ATTACHING yourself to a container, i.e. your console will run commands within the container itself:
+### ATTACHING yourself to a container

+i.e. your console will run commands within the container itself

 ```bash
 docker attach [container id]